mylofi/local-data-lock/README.md

 ----

-The intent of this library is to store encrypted data on the device, and protect the encryption/decryption keypair securely in a passkey that the user can access by presenting their biometric factor(s).
-Further, the cryptographic keypair may also be used for secured asymmetric data transmission.
+## Overview

+This library can securely lock (encrypt) data in the local client, with no servers needed.
+The encrypted data *might also be* stored locally on the client device; for this purpose, please strongly consider using the [**Local Vault** library](https://github.com/mylofi/local-vault).

+However, the encrypted data (by default, represented as a base64 encoded string) might be transmitted and stored elsewhere, such as on an app's servers.
+The cryptographic keypair may be used for digital signatures to verify secure data transmission.

+This cryptographic keypair is protected locally on the user's device in a biometric passkey; the user can easily unlock (decrypt) their data, or verify a received data transmission from their other device, by presenting a biometric factor to retrieve the keypair.

+### How does it work?

-The primary dependency of this library is [**WebAuthn-Local-Client**](https://github.com/mylofi/webauthn-local-client), which wraps the [WebAuthn API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) for managing passkeys entirely in the local client (zero servers).
+The direct dependency of this library is [**WebAuthn-Local-Client**](https://github.com/mylofi/webauthn-local-client), which utilizes the browser's [WebAuthn API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) for managing biometric passkeys entirely in the local client (zero servers).

-**Local Data Lock** generates an encryption/decryption keypair, storing that securely in the passkey (via its `userHandle` field), which is protected by the authenticator/device.
-The library also stores entries for these passkeys in the device's [`LocalStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) -- specifically, the public-key info for the passkey itself, which is necessary for **verifying** subsequent passkey authentication responses.
+The cryptographic keypair the library generates, is attached securely to a passkey (via its `userHandle` field), which is protected by the authenticator/device.
+The library also stores meta-data entries for these passkeys in the device's [`LocalStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) -- specifically, the public-key info for the passkey itself, which is necessary for **verifying** subsequent passkey authentication responses.

-**NOTE:** This public-key for a passkey is *NOT* in any way related to the encryption/decryption keypair, which **Local Data Lock** does not persist anywhere on the device (only kept in memory).
-It's *only* used for authentication verification (protecting against MitM attacks on the device biometric system).
-Verification defaults to on, but can be skipped by passing `verify: false` as an option to the `getLockKey()` method.
+**NOTE:** This public-key for a passkey is *NOT* in any way related to the crytographic keypair, which **Local Data Lock** does not persist anywhere on the device (only kept in memory).
+It's *only* used for authentication verification -- protecting against MitM attacks against the authenticator.
+Verification defaults *on*, but can be skipped by passing `verify: false` as an option to the `getLockKey()` method.

+### Security vs Convenience

-Your application accesses the encryption/decryption keypair via `getLockKey()`, and may optionally decide if you want to persist it somewhere -- for more convenience/ease-of-use, as compared to asking the user to re-authenticate their passkey on each usage.
+Your application accesses the cryptographic keypair via `getLockKey()`, and may optionally decide if you want to persist it somewhere -- for more convenience/ease-of-use, as compared to asking the user to re-authenticate their passkey on each usage.
 But you are cautioned to be very careful in such decisions, striking an appropriate balance between security and convenience.

+If the design is *too convenient* (e.g., once-forever logins), it's likely to be insecure (and the user may not realize it!).
+If the design is *too secure*, it's likely to have so much UX friction that users won't use it (or your app).

-To assist in making these difficult tradeoffs, **Local Data Lock** internally caches the encryption/decryption key after a successful passkey authentication, and keeps it in memory (assuming no page refresh) for a period of time (by default, 30 minutes); a user won't need to re-authenticate their passkey more often than once per 30 minutes.
-This default time threshold can also be adjusted from 0ms or higher, using the `setMaxLockKeyCacheLifetime()` method.
+To assist in making these difficult tradeoffs, **Local Data Lock** internally caches the cryptographic keypair after a successful passkey authentication, and keeps it in memory (assuming no page refresh) for a period of time (by default, 30 minutes); in such a setup, the user won't need to re-authenticate their passkey more often than once per 30 minutes.
+This default time threshold can also be adjusted, from 0ms upward, using the `setMaxLockKeyCacheLifetime()` method.

-You are strongly encouraged **NOT** to persist the encryption/decryption key, and to utilize this time-based caching mechanism.
+You are strongly encouraged **NOT** to persist the encryption/decryption key, and to instead rely on this time-based caching mechanism.

 ## Deployment / Import